jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
-Art stories are self-obsessed.
+Selfish stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why art/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

 Society transitions from classic, to art/spectacle inside ages.
 You can see the transition most easily in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
 We see ourselves in these characters, so we cry and laugh because we know the stories could also happen to us too—we're living the same life on Main Street.